*This post contains affiliate links. Read more.

 These are the activities for you!

-If you’re a therapist, try using one of these options as your direct therapy session and then leave the center behind for the classroom to continue using until the following week (the teacher will love you because they’ll have one less center to create!).
+If you’re a therapist, one of our favorite push-in therapy activities is to use these centers for your direct therapy session and then leave the center behind for the classroom to continue using until the following week (the teacher will love you because they’ll have one less center to create!).

 We’ve also used the sensory table in the preschool or kindergarten classroom as a way to keep manipulatives and small pieces in one place while we work.
 Leave the activity behind when you move on to your next session and the teacher can uncover some fine motor fun throughout the week when you’re gone!